nhudack/personal-website/content/projects/GalaxyDefender.md

 showInProjects: true
 ---

 Spaceship shooter video game with enemy ships, power-ups, scoreboard, and more.
-Repository is private due to Virginia Tech Honor Code.
+Made at Virginia Tech.